-There will be an exhibition preview through panel discussions and office hours at the 2017 Current Art Fair, September 28 – October 1 at Main Street Station.
-Curriculum Lab runs November 1 – 19 at Studio Two Three, with an opening reception November 3, a full day of workshops on November 4, and additional workshop opportunities through out the month.
+There will be an exhibition preview and round table at the 2017 Current Art Fair, Saturday September 30 from 2:30 to 4:30 at Main Street Station.
+Curriculum Lab runs November 1 – 19 at Studio Two Three, with an opening reception and full day of activities on Saturday November 4.
+There will be additional workshop opportunities and other events on November 12 and 19.

 Sunday, October 1